ceisammodes/qmbenchio/docs/README_OpenMolcas.md

 # qmbenchio for benchmarking openmolcas IO

+Thanks to thierry Tran (ATTOP Project) who suggested this openmolcas case to me
 ## Test Description

 - Submission of calculations in a job array cluster to test the I/O limit using /scratch as temporary storage for files.